Dealing with Debt: A Consumer's Guide

 In bankruptcy, mediation is available to resolve two types of disputes:

-- when the trustee and the bankrupt are not in agreement with the amount that the bankrupt, who has surplus income, is required to pay creditors; and
+- when the LIT and the bankrupt are not in agreement with the amount that the bankrupt, who has surplus income, is required to pay creditors; and

 - when opposition to the discharge is based on the fact that the bankrupt has failed to comply with the requirement to make surplus income payments, or if the bankrupt could have made a viable proposal and has chosen bankruptcy rather than a proposal as a solution to debt.

-When mediation takes place, the bankrupt and the trustee (or trustee's representative) must be present.
+When mediation takes place, the bankrupt and the LIT (or LIT's representative) must be present.
 If a creditor requests mediation, that creditor must also be present.

 The Official Receiver is a federal government employee in the Office of the Superintendent of Bankruptcy and an officer of the court with specific duties under the Bankruptcy and Insolvency Act.
 The Official Receiver, among other things, accepts the documents that are filed in proposals and bankruptcies, examines bankrupts under oath, and chairs meetings of creditors.